Remains of Kamille 'Cupcake' McKinney, missing Alabama girl, found in trash, police say

-Remains of missing Alabama girl, 3, believe found in trash, police say
+Remains of missing Alabama girl, 3, believed to be found in trash, police say

-The search for a 3-year-old who was kidnapped from a birthday party in Birmingham, Ala., has ended after police said Tuesday they believe they found her remains in a dumpster.
+The search for a 3-year-old who was kidnapped from a birthday party in Birmingham, Ala., has ended after police said Tuesday they believe they found her remains in a trash bin.

 Kamille “Cupcake” McKinney vanished on Oct.
 12 after she had been playing with other children at an outdoor birthday party around 8:30 p.m. at the Tom Brown Village housing community.

-Police Tuesday said they found the remains of a 3-year-old believed to be Kamille inside a dumpster near a landfill in Birmingham after they’d been scouring the city’s trash.
+Police Tuesday said they found the remains of a 3-year-old believed to be Kamille inside the trash bin near a landfill in Birmingham after they’d been scouring the city’s trash.

 GEORGIA SHERIFF'S 'NO TRICK-OR-TREAT- SIGNS TRIGGER LAWSUIT FROM SEX OFFENDERS